 The first PC virus, dubbed (c)Brain, was created in 1986 by the Farooq Alvi Brothers in Lahore, Pakistan, reportedly to deter unauthorized copying of the software they had written.

-Computer malware, viruses, worms, trojans… there’s a lot of nasty stuff floating around the net, and there will always be someone trying to take advantage of a vulnerable system or gaining unlawful access with malicious intent.
+Computer malware, viruses, worms, trojans, and many other ecommerce frauds… there’s a lot of nasty stuff floating around the net, and there will always be someone trying to take advantage of a vulnerable system or gaining unlawful access with malicious intent.

 This article will show you the Magento security best practices to implement to prevent attacks from happening so your data and your customers’ data is safe.